 The types of personal data we use and its sources.

 In order to operate our business and provide our products to our customers (including guarantors where product appropriate) we gather several different categories of personal data.

-Some of this data we gather directly from you either online or via our staff during the loan application process and then afterwards during the term of the loan, some we obtain indirectly by reason of your interactions with us on our website and some from third party sources where you give us permission or it necessary to perform the contract or comply with a legal obligation such as credit references agencies, fraud prevention agencies, other companies within the NSF Group, your bank, any third party you might seek assistance form which contacts us on your behalf.
+Some of this data we gather directly from you either online or via our staff during the loan application process and then afterwards during the term of the loan, some we obtain indirectly by reason of your interactions with us on our website and some from third party sources where you give us permission or it necessary to perform the contract or comply with a legal obligation such as credit references agencies, fraud prevention agencies, your bank, any third party you might seek assistance form which contacts us on your behalf.

 These categories of personal data include:

 - Financial and employment data that you provide or we obtain from credit reference agencies or your bank